 we are all islands comprises painting, drawing, sculpture, photography and installations.
 Ray’s new body of work marks a new conceptual direction for the artist, unveiling a bold merger of concepts and practices she has been experimenting with over the last few years to explore postmodern identity.
 Solo exhibition at Nine Fish.
 Mumbai, 1 October – 6 November, 2016.

 On the Seashore of Endless Worlds is Sharmistha Ray’s first painted sculptural installation.
 Inspired by the eponymous poem by Rabindranath Tagore, Ray transforms the hard industrial metal of steel into a sensory three – dimensional painting for public art space.
 Commissioned by JSW for the occasion of Kala Ghoda Arts Festival.
 Mumbai, 7 – 15 February, 2015.

 Reflections + Transformations is an exploration of the metaphysical emergence of the autonomous female in transitioning states between abstraction and the figure.
 Alternating between layers of ambiguity and suggestion, the reflexive voice emerges at times in the form of naked flesh, and at other times, it is fugitively buried under paint.
 Solo exhibition at Aicon.
 New York, 24 October – 30 November, 2013.

-OUT/OFF, an alternative space group exhibition, exhibiting artists engaging with Indian textiles.
-The set of works by the artist, the original ‘Crushed Flowers’ (2012) and ‘A Midsummer Night’s Dream’ (2012), blur the boundaries between painting and textiles with their color patterning, surface qualities and tactility.
-Exhibition organized by Chameleon Art Projects.
-Mumbai, 27 February – 31 March 2013.
+OUT/OFF is an exhibition bringing together artists engaged with Indian textiles within the unconventional space of a well-known textile store in Mumbai.
+The exhibited paintings Crushed Flowers and A Midsummer Night’s Dream blur the boundaries between painting and textiles with their color patterning, surface qualities and tactility.
+Group exhibition organized by Chameleon Art Projects.
+Mumbai, 27 February – 31 March, 2013.